WAKL (FM): All news (2012–2014)

-News/talk (2014-2019)
+News/talk (2014–2019)

-On May 12, 2014, WYAY relaunched with a news/talk format, branded as "Newsradio 106.7."
+On May 12, 2014, WYAY relaunched with a news/talk format, branded as "Newsradio 106.7".
 The station began to focus more on talk shows and slowly phased out its remaining all-news blocks.
 Over time, the only all-news block was weekday morning drive time.
+Shortly after this time, WYAY swapped from ABC News to Cumulus' in-house network Westwood One News for its hourly headlines.
 In January 2018, the station relaunched again as "Talk 106.7" with an emphasis on personality-driven programming, and no all-news blocks.

 On February 13, 2019, Cumulus Media announced it would sell six stations, including WYAY, to the Educational Media Foundation for $103.5 million.
 Also included were stations in New York City, Washington, D.C., San Jose, Savannah and Syracuse.
 As a result of the impending format change, Atlanta Braves broadcasts would move back to WNNX and WCNN.

-Christian music (2019-present)
+Christian music (2019–present)

 On May 31, 2019, WYAY concluded its talk format.
 Throughout the day, the hosts allowed listeners to call in and share their thoughts about the end of the station.
 At 7:00 p.m. that evening, EMF officially took over the station and began airing K-Love programming.
-Upon taking over the station, EMF changed the station's call letters to WAKL, a call sign previously held on what is now WKVR in Flint, Michigan.
+Upon taking over the station, EMF changed the station's call letters to WAKL, a call sign previously held on the K-Love station in Flint, Michigan.

-The Atlanta radio market is now served by three Contemporary Christian music stations: WAKL, Salem-owned WFSH-FM, and WVFJ-FM.
-WAKL and WVFJ are supported by listener contributions, while WFSH, one of the market's top rated stations, is a commercial radio outlet.
+The Atlanta radio market is now served by three Contemporary Christian music stations: WAKL, sister station WAIA, which plays EMF's nationally syndicated "Air1" network, and WVFJ-FM.
+All three stations are supported by listener contributions.

-EMF turned on the HD signal on July 30, 2019, and has its sister networks "Air 1" on 106.7-HD2, and Classic contemporary Christian Music "K-Love Classics" on 106.7-HD3.
+EMF turned on the HD signal on July 30, 2019, and has its sister networks "Air1" on 106.7-HD2, and Classic contemporary Christian Music "K-Love Classics" on 106.7-HD3.